India Stack: First pilot of India Stack

-After the Pilot, the India Stack team has approached other alternate lenders to utilize the platform to give loans to under-served populations.
+After the Pilot, the India Stack team has approached other alternate lenders to utilise the platform to give loans to under-served populations.
 Capital Float is already in the process of expanding the pilot in to a full-fledged service offering.
-This pilot proved a clear value proposition of the India Stack platform for the FinTech industry.
+This pilot proved a clear value proposition of the India Stack platform for the fintech industry.

+India Stack Developer Conference

+The first conference was held on 25 January 2023.
+NASSCOM president Debjani Ghosh highlighted that India Stack has enabled India to achieve financial inclusion for 80% of population in 6 years as compared to projected figure of 46 years.
+Indian Minister said that the platform will be offered to other countries and private entrepreneurs free of cost.
+Earlier India Stack Knowledge Exchange 2022 had taken place in July 2022, where Indiastack.global was launched by Indian PM Narendra Modi as a single repository of all major projects on India Stack.